PLCnext/CoffeeMachineDemo/README.md

 <b> Please note: </b> This is only a selection of some possibilities that can be used with PLCnext Control.

-In the bottom right corner there is a round download button, where you can download the PLCnext Engineer project as archive.

 ### Project

 Via the first tile you get a short overview of the demo project of a coffee machine.